Table of Contents

 The Help button is special, in that it reveals 3 sub-buttons.
-These buttons are shown when the Help button is hovered over, and provide access to the Kanagram Handbook (this document), the About Kanagram and the About KDE dialogs:
+These buttons are shown when the Help button is hovered over, and provide access to the Kanagram Handbook (this document), and the About Kanagram and About KDE dialogs:

 Use the Change mode button to switch between 1 and 2 player mode.